Executive Summary

 The Root of the Problem: Intention Without Infrastructure

 As Becky Rivest put it on the show: “You can’t just want good leaders.
 You have to build a system to grow them.”
-That requires architecture.
-Not just activity.
-And that’s where most companies fall short.
+That requires architecture, not just activity.
+And that is where most companies fall short.

-We often walk into companies that have cobbled together a patchwork of programs—an outside training here, an internal coaching initiative there—but none of it is integrated.
-None of it connects to a larger plan.
+We often walk into companies that have cobbled together a patchwork of programs: an outside training here, an internal coaching initiative there, none of it integrated, none of it connected to a larger plan.
 As Jeff Lovell shared, “There’s a leak somewhere.
 And it’s usually not in effort.
 It’s in structure.”

 So what does that structure look like?